Marc0sVinic1us/Marc0sVinic1us/README.md

 🌱 I’m currently learning Java, Python and JavaScript.

-📚 Studying Computer Science on Federal University of ABC (UFABC)

 🤝🏼 Looking to collaborate on projects to improve my resume and help all people.